theMcSam/brCTF-writeups/flawed/README.md

 Replace [command] and [target] with the command you  want to execute on the target and the IP address of the target respecfully.

-We modify the exploit to get a reverse shell on out netcat listener.<br>
+We modify the exploit to get a reverse shell on our netcat listener.<br>
 Firstly, we must make sure we are listening for incoming connections. <br>
 ![netcat listening](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/start-netcat-listener.png "a title")